Master of Research:

 The GSA is a founding partner in the DHI Innovation Centre, which is a partnership between NHS Scotland, Scottish Enterprise and Highlands and Islands Enterprise.
 The DHI is an open community where industry can collaborate effectively with practitioners from academia, health, care and social partners on innovation opportunities that will create preferable futures for Scotland.
 The DHI co-design approach creates sustainable growth through designing services and systems that address health and care challenges.
 These include: community wellness, living well in the community and unscheduled care.

 The GSA Health & Care team have a wealth of interdisciplinary experience.
 The GSA’s Experience Labs are a core element of the DHI.
-Developed by the GSA’s Institute of Design Innovation, they offer a special creative environment where researchers, service users, businesses and more can collaborate to find innovative solutions to the health and care challenges facing our society.
+Developed by the GSA’s Innovation School, they offer a special creative environment where researchers, service users, businesses and more can collaborate to find innovative solutions to the health and care challenges facing our society.

 The Master of Research may be conducted as part of the Experience Labs, or connected to a DHI thematic.